DHTMLX/gantt-docs/data/desktop/resource_management.md

 ~~~
 <br>

-{{note The "resourceAssignments" datastore is only available when the api/gantt_process_resource_assignments_config.md config is enabled }}
+{{note The "resourceAssignments" datastore is only available when the api/gantt_process_resource_assignments_config.md config is enabled. }}

 The work of the rest properties is defined by the value of the **mode** property: